LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 <br><br>

 > I'll admit it.
-When I first got my hands on Angular Signals, I thought, "ok Cool, reactive variables just like RxJS but easier" ...
-I couldn't have underestimated them more.
-The truth is, they're not just a simpler alternative; they're an entirely new midset for Angular Change-Detection.
+When I first got my hands on Angular Signals, I thought, `ah cool, reactive variables just like RxJS but easier` ...
+I couldn't have been more wrong.
+Signals aren't just a simpler alternative.
+Nop, they're an entirely new mindset for Angular that blew my mind, and I would like to share the story with you ...

 <br><br>